edsonayllon/Stratum-Implementation-For-Pantheon/research.md

 - `stratum1+tcp` for plain stratum eth-proxy compatible mode
 - `stratum2+tcp` for plain stratum NiceHash compatible mode

-For a Pantheon node on localhost, the hostname and port would be `localhost` and wha
+For a Pantheon node on localhost, the hostname and port would be `localhost` and, what appears to be from building from the Pantheon repository, port 30303.

 ## References